- Northeastern: 03/01/2019

 Budget: Prepare your project’s budget using the provided SSIRF Budget Template.
 This spreadsheet provides separate lines for you to list and explain each itemized expense or resource.
 Modify or add to the pre-populated line items as necessary for your project.

-- Expenses: Itemize expenses for your research, including travel directly related to your research (travel to conduct research at your home is not covered), living expenses (not while at home), program fees, material costs, and other expenses.
-The fellowship cannot be used to pay yourself or collaborators.
+- Expenses: Itemize expenses for your research, including travel directly related to your research (travel to conduct research at your home is not covered), food and lodging (not while at home), program fees, material costs, and other expenses.
+The fellowship cannot be used to pay yourself or collaborators but can provide a stipend for food and lodging.

 - If your project requires travel outside the United States, you must use the university’s travel agent to arrange flights (do not purchase them on your own!), and you must include a $150 per participant Foreign Travel Administrative Fee, which covers the university’s efforts to ensure your health and safety while abroad.
 The budget template differentiates international travel expenses arranged by the university’s travel agent from other travel expenses arranged by the student–please attend carefully to these separate categories.